-How to help your parents navigate health care in retirement
+How to Help Your Parents Navigate Health Care in Retirement

-Many adults find themselves helping their aging parents sign up for Medicare, a complex process with many steps and considerations.
-There are penalties for delaying enrollment, and not everyone understands their options.
+Many adults find themselves helping their aging parents with Medicare, a complex process with many steps and considerations.
+There are penalties for delaying enrollment, and not everyone understands their options when they get sick or change plans.

 “You can’t go into it thinking it’s really easy,” says Melinda Caughill, co-founder of 65 Incorporated, which offers guidance on Medicare.
 “It is incredibly complicated, and the decisions your parents made, or will make, will affect you.”

 Being proactive and getting as much information as possible can help.
-Try these tips to be the best advocate for your parents during this life transition.
+Try these tips to be the best advocate for your parents when and if they need your help.

 If you have questions, start with someone who isn’t trying to sell you (or your parents) anything.
 “People should not make their first stop an insurance agent or an insurance company,” Caughill says.
 “Do they have your best interests at heart?
 To a point.
 But at the end of the day, they have to pay their bills just like everybody else.”